Site Search

 5. Check build results

-This procedure is written with Cyclone® V SoC as the target, but each device family of Intel® SoC FPGA (Cyclone® V / Arria® V / Intel® Arria® 10 / Intel® Stratix® 10 / Intel Agilex® 7) It is a procedure that can be used in common.
+This procedure targets Agilex™ 5, but can be used for each Intel® SoC FPGA device family (Cyclone® V / Arria® V / Intel® Arria® 10 / Intel® Stratix® 10 / Intel Agilex® 7 / Agilex™ 5).

 If you follow the general procedure, you can generate a set of files necessary for creating an SD card image for booting Linux.
 Since it is necessary to consider hardware differences such as side design, we recommend using a different flow.